 Second Quarter Market Snapshot

-On renewed hopes for a recovery in the global economy, commodities and global equity markets rebounded strongly in the third quarter.
-Here’s a snapshot of how various asset classes performed during the quarter and for the year through September 30, 2012.
+After the first quarter’s strong gains, global equity markets retrenched in the second quarter.
+Here’s a snapshot of how various asset classes performed during the quarter and for the year through June 30:

 Year-to-Date, 2012 Market Performance